 During fiscal 2023, Dr. Bahrami, Mr. Kelly and Dr. Levinson served as members of the Compensation Committee.
-None of the members of the Compensation Committee is or has in the past served as an officer or employee of member of the board of directors or compensation committee of any entity that has one or more executive officers serving as a member of the Board or Compensation Committee.
+None of the members of the Compensation Committee is or has in the past served as an officer or employee of Fabrinet.
+None of our executive officers serves as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving as a member of the Board or Compensation Committee.